tydingsl/csci-201.github.io/src/helloWorld.md

 ![Real programmers set the universal constants at the start such that the universe evolves to contain the disk with the data they want.](http://imgs.xkcd.com/comics/real_programmers.png)

-## What about GameMaker?
+## What about JavaScript?

-Let's relate these concepts to the GameMaker programming that we covered in the first two courses.
+Let's relate these concepts to the JavaScript programming that we covered in the first two courses.

-While older versions of GameMaker used interpretation, GameMaker Studio apparently uses a virtual machine approach, similar to Java.
-Apparently, this is how GameMaker Studio targets multiple platforms: Windows, Mac, Linux, iOS, Android, XBox, etc.

-There is also an optional compiler, available for a fee, that claims a 100x speed improvement.

-As for toolsets, GameMaker Studio is an integrated development environment.
-However, you can change its behavior to use any text editor you wish in place of the built-in text editor for GML code.
+While older Web browsers interpreted JavaScript, current browsers use a sophisticated form of "just in time" (JIT) compiling.
+Traditional compiling was a manual, pre-runtime "batch" job: the programmer would feed source code through the compiler to produce an executable.
+In contrast, JIT compiling happens automatically at runtime.